 Call for research proposals: Sustainable Development in Latin America and the Caribbean

-The current call for projects aims to support a maximum of three research projects that contribute to the understanding of the costs and benefits that tackling climate change and preserving the environment entail, as well as the mechanisms and policies that can favor or hinder these goals.
+This call for proposals aims to support a maximum of three research projects (with up to 15,000 dollars each one) that contribute to understand, with a focus on the Latin American and Caribbean economies, the costs and benefits of environmental preservation and climate change mitigation, as well as the mechanisms and policies that favor or hinder these goals.
+To apply, fill the following online form before February 11th 2022.

 The research team is pleased to communicate the results for this call for research proposals.
 The call generated a great interest among the academic community and as a result, we received 894 research proposals.
 The large number of projects submitted made the selection process extremely competitive and a high number of high-quality projects could not be selected.